Matt-Cockayne/matt-cockayne.github.io/contact.md

 layout: default
 title: Contact
 ---

-# Contact
-Feel free to reach out via email or LinkedIn.
+<p>You can reach me via email or connect on GitHub and LinkedIn.</p>